4.5.1 Harmonic Sets

 harmonic sets to musical scales.

 Definition.
-Four collinear points are said to be a harmonic set if there exists a complete quadrangle such that two of the points are diagonal points of the quadrangle and the other two points are on the opposite sides determined by the third diagonal point.
+Four collinear points are said to be a harmonic set if there exists a complete quadrangle such that two of the points are diagonal points of the complete quadrangle and the other two points are on the opposite sides determined by the third diagonal point.

 Notation.
-Four collinear points A, B, C, D form a harmonic set, denoted H(AB, CD), if A and B are diagonal points of a quadrangle and C and D are on the sides determined by the third diagonal point.
+Four collinear points A, B, C, D form a harmonic set, denoted H(AB, CD), if A and B are diagonal points of a complete quadrangle and C and D are on the sides determined by the third diagonal point.
 The point C is the harmonic conjugate of D with respect to A and B. Also, D is the harmonic conjugate of C with respect to A and B.

 Note in the example of the